vrraj/chat-with-rag/README.md

 	•	“Compare Kilimanjaro with Mount Whitney.”

+  • "Elevation of mont blanc in the alps , the current weather and the closest airport"

   •	“Which mountain is taller — Everest or Whitney?”

 	•	“Where is Mount Whitney located?
 What is the closest airport to it?”